infraxys-modules/infraxys-by-example/prerequisites.md

 ## Setup your environment

-The examples assume that the following configuration is already in place.
+Most examples assume that the following configuration is already in place.

 ## Infraxys container setup
 - Create project "infraxys-by-example" underneath a project of your choice.